| Pilates is big business as populations of all ages benefit from the mind, body, strength, stretch, etc. of

 look for as their Pilates programs grow.-OSF

-SMALL SPACE SOLUTIONS: BALANCED BODY Responses by Ken Endelman, Founder & CEO
+SMALL SPACE SOLUTIONS: BALANCED BODYResponses by Ken Endelman, Founder & CEO

 OSF: Pilates studios are becoming more prevalent as the popularity increases.
 How can

+non-profits really compete in this niche market?
 ENDELMAN: It's the quality of your instructors that compete.
 In any form of exercise

 – particularly group good instructor is important.
 But this is doubly so because instructors need to know